 ASP.NET AJAX UpdatePanel lost focus problem

-johna by | September 30, 2013 | ASP.NET Web Forms Web Development
+by johna | September 30, 2013 | ASP.NET Web Forms Web Development

 If you like to use a keyboard to navigate a web form that uses an ASP.NET UpdatePanel, you will soon find that once a post back occurs you lose your position in the form.